assuremoss/Kubernetes-testbed/README.md

  - Ubuntu Server OS with libvirt (tested on Ubuntu 20.04 LTS).
  - macOS with VirtualBox (tested on macOS Big Sur Version 11.5.2).

-If you wish to add more sopported platforms, open a new Github issue.
+If you wish to add more sopported platforms, open a Github issue.

 ## Hardware Requirements